john-kheir/zeroCI/README.md

 - Once the repository has commit go to repository commits.
   ![github pending](/pictures/github_pending.png)
-- When the test finishes, the status should be updated.
+- When the test finishes, the status will be updated.
   ![github done](/pictures/github_done.png)
 - `details` can be pressed for [result details](#result-details).

 #### 3- Telegram group chat:

-- In telegram group chat has been created in requirement step and added in `config.toml`, a message will be send to it once the test finishes.
+- In telegram group chat has been created in requirement step and added in `config.toml`, a message will be sent to it once the test finishes.

   ![telegram done](/pictures/telegram_done.png)
 - `Result` button can be pressed for [result details](#result-details).